ibm-cloud-docs/vpc/file_storage_vpc_mount_rhel.md

 ## Mounting the file share
 {: #fs-RHEL-mount-share}

 Follow these steps to mount a file share on an RHEL host.
-Examples are based on RHEL 8.
+Examples were tested on RHEL 8 and RHEL 9.
+If you use a different version, review your OS documentation.

-[SSH into the Compute instance](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui#next-steps-after-creating-virtual-servers-ui) where you want to mount the file share, then continue with these steps:
+1. Establish an [SSH connection to the Compute instance](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui#next-steps-after-creating-virtual-servers-ui) where you want to mount the file share, then continue with the following steps.

+   If you want to mount the file shares from IBM {{site.data.keyword.powerSys_notm}} instances, you must use a network path through a load balancer.
+For more information, see the following tutorial: [Accessing File Storage for VPC with zonal availability from IBM Power Virtual Server instances](/docs/sap?topic=sap-ha-nlb-rt-nfs-intro).
+   {: note}

 1. Install the required tools.